fjl/geas/README.md

 		push 2
 		add

 Opcodes listed in the program correspond directly with the bytecodes in output.

+### Jump

-There are some conveniences though.
-Jump destinations are written as a label followed by colon (:) and can be referred to using the notation @label together with JUMP or JUMPI.
+Jump destinations are written as a label followed by colon (:) and can be referred to using the notation `@label` together with JUMP or JUMPI.

 	begin:
 		push 1